Plus500 Strengths & Weaknesses

 Other Plus500 Trading Products

-As of 2017, with thanks to advances in the safety and security of Cryptocurrency markets, Plus500 now offers the trading of bitcoin and other Cryptocurrencies.
+As of 2017, with thanks to advances in the safety and security of Cryptocurrency markets, Plus500 does offer bitcoin trading and other Cryptocurrencies.
 Traders can access competitive spreads and leverage of up to 20:1 to maximise returns from greater trade sizes.

-For CFDs, Forex & Cryptocurrency a Plus500 account can be funded by:
+For trading CFDs, Forex & Cryptocurrency a Plus500 account can be funded by:

 - Skrill (formally Moneybookers)